gis3w/resources/README.md

 * [django-superbulk](https://github.com/thelonecabbage/django-superbulk) - Django app/view that adds the ability to execute many requests inside of a single HTTP connection
 * [Django-floppyforms](https://github.com/gregmuellegger/django-floppyforms) - Full control of form rendering in the templates.
 * [Hayastack](http://haystacksearch.org/) - Modular search for Django

+## CSS Libs/Frameworks/Resources
+* [corpus](http://corpuscss.com/) - It’s basically a collection of the things I find myself returning to for each new project.

 ## Javascript WebGis Framework
 *Usefull javascript webgis framework*